top of page

 Jeremy Wolfsteller.jpeg

-Golfing has provided me with a way to continue my passion playing sports after my injury during my deployment to Iraq in 2005.
-I believe that the awareness Holes for Hope brings is honorable and a great mission.
+Golfing has provided Jeremy with a way to continue his passion playing sports after his injury during his deployment to Iraq in 2005.
+He believes that the awareness Holes for Hope brings is honorable and a great mission.

 TIRC_100Holes_for_HOPE_logo.png